China–Hong Kong football rivalry: Historical overview

 China and Hong Kong have been playing each other in football matches since a friendly in Hong Kong in 1978.
 In the past, Hong Kong players tended to play under the Republic of China team.
 In 1985, Hong Kong, then a British dependent territory, played China in the AFC first round 1986 FIFA World Cup qualification group.
 The final match at Workers’ Stadium, Beijing meant China only needed to avoid defeat to progress and Hong Kong had to win.
 Despite this, Hong Kong won 2-1.
 In response, Chinese fans blocked the Hong Kong team from leaving and started rioting in China's first known case of football hooliganism.

 In 1997, Hong Kong was handed over from the United Kingdom to China but was permitted to continue to field a separate national football team under the terms of the Sino-British Joint Declaration despite its new status as a Special Administrative Region of China under the One Country, Two Systems policy.
 In 2003, when China and Hong Kong were drawn together during the AFC 2006 FIFA World Cup qualification, former China national football team manager, Bora Milutinovic stated: "This is incredible.
 How can China play Hong Kong?
 Hong Kong is China.
 They are the same country."
 During this campaign, China won both matches: winning 1–0 in Hong Kong and 7–0 in China.

 In 2015, Hong Kong was drawn into the same group with China again for the third time.
 This time, Hong Kong held China to a goalless draw for both legs.
 Despite this, China still advanced to the next round.

 In 2019, Hong Kong was defeated 2–0 by China in the EAFF E-1 Football Championship.

-In 1 January 2024, Hong Kong defeated China 2–1 in an international friendly.
+On 1 January 2024, Hong Kong defeated China 2–1 in an international friendly.
 This win marked the first triumph in 39 years for Hong Kong over China.
 Both of Hong Kong's goals were scored by Poon Pui Hin.
 South China Morning Post also reported that two Chinese players and a coach were red carded during the game.